Breast milk jewelry is fast becoming a very unlikely trend!

 Most sites that offer this type of jewelry have a link with a full description of how and where to ship your breast milk.

 There are breast milk jewelry kits that you can buy online!
 (3)

 If sending off your breast milk seems a little too weird for you, Amazon does sell a DIY breast milk jewelry kit!

-It includes needed solvents and tools to preserve your own breast milk; and all the tools and glaze you will need to make your own jewelry.
+It includes needed solvents and tools to preserve your own breast milk, and all the tools and glazes you will need to make your own jewelry.
 The actual jewelry is not included in the kit.

-Baby Bee Hummingbirds (4) is another site that offers DIY kits and includes very thorough instructions.
+Baby Bee Hummingbirds (4) is another site that offers DIY kits and includes in-depth instructions.
 They send you a step by step guide on how to preserve your breast milk and then take you through the method of making your own jewelry.